mauriciopaiva12/Information-Collector-v2.0/README.md

 <p>

-Within the PortScan category it is possible to do two types of scans, one with the main ports, and the other complete.<br /><br />
+Within the PortScan category it is possible to do two types of scans, one with the main ports and the other complete.<br /><br />
-The scan with the main doors presents both the open and closed doors of the desired target, but both are differentiated by color.<br />
+The scan with the main doors presents the open and closed doors of the desired destination, but both are differentiated by colors.<br />
-In the full scan, it scans all the target's doors, but with a differential from the other, it presents only the open doors.
+In full scan, it scans all the target's ports, but with a differential from the other, it presents only the open ports.

 </p>

 ---

-### Full Category
+### Complete Category

 <p>

-The complete category is not yet finalized, but soon I will start this part of the project.
+The full category contains Brute Force DNS and a PortScan, with PortScan scanning only the main ports.
+PortScan differentiates between open and closed doors by color, whereas the Brute Force DNS brings only positive responses.

 <p>